zinzin186/WebRTCKurento/README.md

 # WebRTCKurento
-This is a WebRTC framework use Kurento Media Server
+This is a WebRTC framework use Kurento Media Server, using websocket